EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models: Conclusion and Future Challenges

 \section{Conclusion and Future Challenges}

 In this work, we explored lifelong memory for full-duplex omnimodal models.
-We first defined the task and outlined the core functions required for a lifelong personalized agent, then introduced two implementations of our proposed memory system, \modelname: Level-1 (profile-based) and Level-2 (content-driven).
-We detailed the system design and sub-modules of \modelname, built on top of the omnimodal dialog agent RoboEgo.
+We first defined the task and outlined the core functions, and then introduced our proposed memory system, \modelname: Level-1 (profile-based) and Level-2 (content-driven).
+We integrated \modelname to the omnimodal dialog model, RoboEgo, as an implementation example.
 Experimental results demonstrate that, for the first time, an omnimodal dialog agent can be equipped with robust lifelong personalization capabilities, establishing a strong baseline to support future research.

-Due to computational constraints, we did not explore larger model sizes or more advanced lifelong functionalities, such as complex tool use.
-Promising future directions include extending retrieval-augmented generation (RAG) beyond user profiles and social networks to encompass procedural memory and multimodal (visual/audio) memory contents, as well as investigating whether trainable parameters can replace some of the complex agent modules and memory units.
+Due to computational constraints, we did not explore larger model sizes or more advanced functionalities, such as complex tool use.
+Future directions include extending the profile/graph memory to encompass procedural memory and multimodal contents, as well as investigating whether trainable parameters can replace some of the complex agent modules and memory units.